LiteLDev/liteloaderbds-documentation/en/FAQ.md

 * Delete some conflicting plugins, if different plugins register an identical command;
 * Report the issue to the plugin developer, if a command is registered more than once by a plugin.
+* The plugin uses the old fake command API and calls both `mc.regPlayerCmd` and `mc.regConsoleCmd`, which causes the plugin to register the same command twice with BDS, but since the fake command API is based on listening to `onPlayerCmd` and `onConsoleCmd` event is not implemented using the Overload provided by BDS, so repeating the registration twice will not cause an exception in BDS, so it will not affect the use of